dgcruzing/H5P-Interactive-Video-Generator-v2/README.md

 ## Contributing
 New to Python?
 Fork this, tweak it, and send a pull request!
 Ideas welcome.

 ## Thanks
 Powered by Groq AI and Streamlit—big props to their teams!
+## Thanks
+Powered by Groq AI and Streamlit—big props to their teams!